Mochitha/Credit-Risk-Model/README.md

 ```

 ✅ Features
- &nbsp -🧠 Intelligent credit risk classification
+ -🧠 Intelligent credit risk classification

- &nbsp-💡 Inspired by real-world scoring frameworks (like CIBIL)
+ -💡 Inspired by real-world scoring frameworks (like CIBIL)

- &nbsp-🖥️ Clean, interactive user interface via Streamlit
+ -🖥️ Clean, interactive user interface via Streamlit

- &nbsp-📦 Modular codebase for easy customization and enhancement
+ -📦 Modular codebase for easy customization and enhancement

 🤝 Feedback & Contributions
 Feel free to:

- &nbsp-⭐ Star this repo if you found it helpful
+ -⭐ Star this repo if you found it helpful

- &nbsp-🛠️ Raise issues for bugs, ideas, or enhancements
+ -🛠️ Raise issues for bugs, ideas, or enhancements

- &nbsp-📬 Submit pull requests for contributions
+ -📬 Submit pull requests for contributions

 📜 License